dwightjack/vue-types/packages/docs/guide/installation.md

 ## Usage with bundlers

-Starting from version 4, VueTypes is published as a **native ESM module** with CommonJS and UMD support.
+VueTypes is published as a **native ESM module** with CommonJS and UMD support.

-Modern bundlers and tools should be able to automatically pick the correct entry point based on your configuration.
+Modern bundlers and tools should be able to pick the correct entry point based on your configuration automatically.

 ```js
 import { string, oneOf } from 'vue-types' // or: import VueTypes from 'vue-types';